 The accumulation of unused medicines in homes is a public and environmental health issue.
 Though several law enforcement offices offer secure disposal boxes for unwanted or unused medicines, these locations are inconvenient for many people and lack sufficient and sustainable funding.
-Public Health is preparing policy for the Board of Health that will create and fund a comprehensive medicine return system.
-The proposed policy will be modeled on regulations passed by King, Snohomish, Kitsap, Pierce, Clallam and Whatcom counties.
+Skagit County Board of Health passed the Secure Medicine Return ordinance to create and fund a comprehensive medicine return system for Skagit County.
+The approved ordinance can be reviewed by clicking on the link below:

-- Expand secure medicine disposal options for Skagit Countyresidents to reduce risks of poisonings and misuse, and to reduce pollution from waste pharmaceuticals.
+- Expands safe medicine disposal options for Skagit County residents to reduce risks of misuse and abuse, accidental poisonings, and overdoses from leftover and expired medicines.

 Every collection site must accept the following medicines used in the home: